bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/node-on-kubernetes.rst

 For future reference, the command to create a storage account is `az storage account create <https://docs.microsoft.com/en-us/cli/azure/storage/account#create>`_.

-MongoDB exports two volume mounts with correct permissions from inside the container to the outside world.
-We will accordingly create two storage classes and persistent volume claims in kubernetes.

 Get the files ``mongo-data-db-sc.yaml`` and ``mongo-data-configdb-sc.yaml``
 from GitHub using: